hgibson8896/restaurant/README.md

-# restaurant
+u# restaurant
 Ocean Lake Pub

 Sotware Guild <br> restaurant site

 The is a small three-page website for a restaurant.
-I implemented the wireframes provided for this assignment.
+I executed the wireframes provided for this assignment.